winkj/arduino-sps/README.md

 ## Serial Plotter (Graphical output)

 1. Open the example from ```File > Examples > arduino-sps > sps30```.
-1. Open the serial plotter from the Tools menu
+1. Open the serial plotter from the Tools menu (if you have the serial monitor open, you'll need to close it first)
 1. Uncomment line 8 of the sample program; it should now read ```#define PLOTTER_FORMAT```
 1. Press the "Upload" button to compile and upload the sketch